uviclibraries/gen-ai-research/7-local-genai-intro.md

 - Help you as a personal writing assistant
 - Understand documents and give you answers about their content

-There are many reasons to use GPT4All, an alternative to ChatGPT and other GenAI tools, including:
+There are many reasons to use a local GenAI tool like GPT4All as an alternative to ChatGPT and other GenAI tools, including:
-- GPT4All is a completely offline solution, so it can be used even if you don't have access to the internet.
+- GPT4All is a completely offline application, so it can be used even if you don't have access to the internet.
-- Being offline also means that all the data you share with it stays on your computer, and GPT4All's creator can't see any of your data or prompts.
+- Being offline also means that all the data you share with it stays on your computer, and GPT4All's creators can't see any of your data or prompts.
 - GPT4All allows you to query local documents in a folder on your laptop that you specify.

 Let's get started installing and using GPT4All for basic tasks!